-The North Carolina High School Computational Chemistry Server is a research-grade scientific workstation that contains four of the most widely used research software programs (Gaussian, GAMESS, Tinker, and MOPAC) for calculating the structure and properties of chemical molecules.
+The North Carolina High School Computational Chemistry Server is a research-grade scientific workstation that contains two of the most widely used research software programs (Gaussian and MOPAC) for calculating the structure and properties of chemical molecules.
 This resource is provided free of charge to all students and teachers in the State of North Carolina.
 Students in public, private, parochial, charter, and home schools are all eligible to use this resource.

 There are two types of accounts available for this resource:

 - Classroom accounts: these accounts are available to chemistry teachers who desire to provide students with an opportunity to explore the technologies, techniques, and tools of computational chemistry.
-These accounts are provided over a limited timeframe, and job limits are set at four (4) minutes for a single run, with 20 minutes of total CPU time per student.
+These accounts are provided over a limited timeframe, and job limits are set at five (5) minutes for a single run, with 20 minutes of total CPU time per student.

 - Research accounts: these accounts are available to individual students or teams of students wishing to pursue an independent research project.
 Job limits are set following discussion with the NCHSCCS project managers.